• Skip to primary navigation

 Professional tasters become excellent blenders, not just by tasting 36 teas in a row every day but by cultivating the ability to recognize thousands of flavors and fine notes within each tea.

-Their training encompasses all aspects of tea, from learning about how tea is grown to cultivate and produced.
+Their training encompasses all aspects of tea, from learning how tea is grown, cultivated, and produced.
 Some professional tea tasters are so valuable they even have their million-dollar taste buds insured.

 Is English Breakfast Tea The Same as Normal Tea?

-English breakfast tea is a specific blend of black teas.
+English breakfast tea is a specific blend of black tea.
 There are a variety of black teas used in blending English Breakfast Tea.

 In general, black tea is known for its brisk flavor.
 Black tea has a fruity sweetness with a slight astringency at the end and is often richer than other tea types.